chiragbudhathoki/Machinelearning_projects/README.md

 heart_disease:
   This is a simple svc which predicts whether a person has heart disease or not i used rbf kernel and the C was 1.0.
 The accuracy was 0.85, precision was 0.83, recall was 0.86 and the f1 score was 0.84.

+bank_note.py
+ This project uses the bank note authentication dataset and i build the decision tree from the scratch with the help of this blog https://machinelearningmastery.com/implement-decision-tree-algorithm-scratch-python/